 No data exist on the medical use of botulin A (botulinum toxin) during breastfeeding.
 However, it is not detectable systemically after intramuscular use, thus excretion into breast milk is considered unlikely.
 Breastfeeding appears to protect infants against botulism.
 One infant was safely breastfed during maternal botulism and no botulinum toxin was detectable in the mother's milk or infant.
 Since the doses used medically are far lower than those that cause botulism, amounts ingested by the infant, if any, are expected to be insignificant and not cause any adverse effects in breastfed infants.
 No special precautions are required.

 Effects in Breastfed Infants

 A woman developed botulism after ingesting fermented salmon eggs while breastfeeding her 8-month-old infant (extent not stated).
-Type A botulinum toxin was detected in the woman's blood and stools.
-No botulinum toxin was detected in the infant's blood or stool on the day the mother was admitted to the hospital and no botulism organisms were detected in the infant's stools.
 The infant developed no signs or symptoms of botulism even though she continued to nurse throughout the mother's hospitalization.

 Effects on Lactation and Breastmilk